 - Feed your child soft foods, such as scrambled eggs, Jell-O, soup, and popsicles.
 However, do not let your child eat or drink milk products for the first 24 hours following surgery.
 After that, ice cream, pudding, and yogurt are OK.

 - Make sure your child drinks plenty of fluids to avoid dehydration.

 - Have your child rest as much as possible for the first few days following surgery.
-Your child should be able to return to school once he or she can eat regular foods again, is no longer on pain medication, and is able to sleep soundly through the night.
+Your child should be able to return to school once they can eat regular foods again, is no longer on pain medication, and is able to sleep soundly through the night.

 Adenoidectomy: Warning Sign